aerobless/SmartHome/docs/hardware/index.md

 ![Intel NUC](intel-nuc.webp){: style="height:150px"}

 ### Raspberry PI Zero
-Just a Raspberry Pi Zero running a headless raspbian image.
+Just a Raspberry Pi Zero running a headless Raspbian image.
 I use it as a BLE to MQTT gateway for the Xiaomi Flower Care sensors in my loggia.
 When triggered it will poll all the Flower Care sensors and forward their values over MQTT.

 ## Sensors